karanratra/karankumarratra.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+Karan Kumar Ratra is a **Senior Engineering Leader at Walmart Global Tech**, where he leads globally distributed engineering teams building high-throughput, event-driven systems for the world’s largest retailer.
+With more than **16 years of experience** across **e-commerce, fintech, and telecom**, he has architected and scaled platforms that handle **100M+ daily messages** and power mission-critical retail operations.

+Over the course of his career, Karan has delivered transformative technology initiatives:

+- **Walmart Fulfillment Management System (FMS):** Architected and evolved Walmart’s core fulfillment platform, improving efficiency by 25% and reducing operational costs by 15%.
+- **PayPal Risk & Compliance Systems:** Built compliance APIs and frameworks that prevented a potential **$10M regulatory fine**, earning him the prestigious **PayPal Golden Envelope Award**.
+- **Subex Credit Risk Management Platform:** Designed scalable credit risk engines now deployed at Tier-1 and Tier-2 telecom operators worldwide.

+Karan is also recognized as a **thought leader and mentor**:
+- **Awards:** Walmart Impact Award 2024, multiple Walmart Excellence Awards, PayPal Golden Envelope Award, eBay Skunkworks Hackathon Winner, and more.
+- **Mentorship & Community:** Top 1% Mentor on ADPList, Judge and Mentor at global hackathons including HackMIT, HackHarvard, and NASA Space Apps Challenge.
+- **Scholarship & Recognition:** Senior IEEE Member, Distinguished Fellow of the Soft Computing Research Society (SCRS), Raptor Fellow, and Globee Award Winner (Technology Innovator, Engineering Excellence).

+He is passionate about **scalable distributed systems, event-driven architectures, and AI-driven innovation in retail technology**.
+Beyond his technical expertise, Karan focuses on **mentorship, cross-functional leadership, and fostering engineering excellence** to deliver measurable business impact.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.